Terms & Conditions of Booking & Rental

 3.0 Vehicle Insurance Cover

-The following outlines the comprehensive level of insurance cover, limitations and exclusions provided by our current insurers Allianz.
+The following outlines the comprehensive level of insurance cover, limitations and exclusions provided by our current insurers Allianz Policy No 26/BV/29159280/05.
+A copy of the terms of our current insurance policy is available on our website and a hard copy is provided to drivers in our vehicle.

 3.0.1 Third Party damage or injury

-The vehicle comes with third party liability cover.
-This means you’re covered for any damage caused to another person’s property– for example, their vehicle – and/or any injury suffered by third parties, including passengers in the rental vehicle.
+The vehicle comes with third party liability insurance cover.
+This means you’re covered for damage caused to another person’s property – for example, their vehicle – and/or any injury suffered by third parties, including passengers in the rental vehicle.

 - Your negligence